Chapter 38:

 Panic tried to bloom but Kojiro crushed it instantly.
 ‘Transform,’ he hissed.

 Magic flared.
 The kids weren’t graceful and perfect but at least they were fast.
 Ears vanished.
 Tails tucked.
-Auras compressed into fragile human shapes like folding too much truth into paper dolls.
+Auras compressed into fragile human shapes.

 The girl clutched a backpack too big for her shoulders.
 Her eyes darted wildly between trees, stone lanterns, and eight children who had all gone very still.